 When a city of fourteen million people is shut down, its name is certain to become known around the world.
 So it is with Wuhan, capital of Hubei province, which was sealed off from the rest of the world by government order on 23 January.
-As infections from the novel coronavirus multiplied over the Chinese new year, a city once rarely mentioned in the international press became a household word.
+As infections from the coronavirus multiplied over the Chinese new year, a city once rarely mentioned in the international press became a household word.

-The danger is that Wuhan will come to be known simply as the virus city.
+The danger for Wuhan is that it will come to be known simply as the virus city.
 While Covid-19 has somewhat offensively been referred to internationally as the “China virus” or “Chinese virus,” in China it is popularly known as the Wuhan virus, or Wuhan pneumonia.
 The year of the rat, complain Wuhanese, has left them feeling like the “rats crossing the road” (guojie laoshu).
 Other Chinese are avoiding them like the plague.

 It doesn’t take an epidemic to bring out regional prejudices in China.
 Wuhan’s detractors — and there are quite a few of them — regard it as a dirty and unattractive place where people swear a lot.
 Spend a bit of time in Hangzhou, says one émigré, and you’ll realise that the educational level in Wuhan is rather low.
 Not so, say the city’s champions.
 People in Wuhan might be a bit rough and ready, but they are open to the outside world, adaptable, tolerant and resilient.